csenki/csv_analyse/README.md

 powershell ./csv_head.ps1 /CSV_DIRECTORY/

-csv_prof.py and csv_analyse.ps read CSV files and get statistics from fields
+csv_prof.py and csv_analyse.ps read CSV files and get statistics from fields, the most importent things is the maximum length of the field.